PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 The f-string facility also provides formatting options.
 For example, floats can be formatted with the syntax `f'{value:{width}.{precision}}'`, where:
-* `value` is any expression that evaluates to a number
+* `value` is any expression that evaluates to a number.
-* `width` specifies the total number of characters to display, including the
-* decimal point.
-However, if `value` needs more space than  `width` specifies,
-* `width` will automatically increase to accommodate.
-If `width` is omitted,
-* f-string formatting will simply use as much width as necessary.
+* `width` specifies the total number of characters to display, including the decimal point.
+However, if `value` needs more space than  `width` specifies, `width` will automatically increase to accommodate.
+If `width` is omitted, f-string formatting will simply use as much width as necessary.
 * `precision` indicates the number of characters used after the decimal point.
 * A few examples follow.
 ```python